alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

    cd ./safe_haven_management_environment/setup
    ```

-4. Run `./setup_azure0.ps1` entering the `shmId`, defined in the config file, when prompted
+4. Run `./setup_keyvault.ps1.ps1` entering the `shmId`, as defined in the config file, when prompted

 ### Add additional administrators